ajdruff/slide-rule/docs/install.md

 copy wp-config-db-sample.wp to wp-config-db.php and add your database values for the dev database

-##Local Dev Server Setup (WAMP)

-###Host File

-Edit your hosts file and/or dns server and add entries for your staging, production, and development domains.
-Modify per your particular setup and hosting IP.
-Below is an example:

-    174.36.179.67 example.com #prod
-    174.36.179.67 stage.example.com #staging
-    127.0.0.1 example-dev.com #dev server

-##Virtual Host

-Configure your Web Server to point your development domain (e.g: example-dev.com) to your web root under the `home` directory.

-For example, if you used the bplate-wp site template with the `public_html` directory under the `home` directory, after running the setup scripts, your full path to the root would be
-`C:wamp\www\example.com\home\public_html`.

-You can choose your own url, but it should be different from your live server.
-For example.com , you might want to use `example-dev.com` for your development server

-See your Dev server's documentation for specifics on how to do this.
-Its different for UwAmp, MAMP, WAMP, etc.
+##Go Live!

-##Live Configuration Files
+###Upload the Production Configuration Files

     ./push-config-live.sh

-This will push configuration files ( but won't check them in to the git repo ) to the live server.
-Note that before you do this, WordPress will give database connection errors if you pushed to master before you ran this script.
+This will upload the production server's configuration files ( but won't check them in to the git repo ) to the live server.
+If you skip this step and try to run WordPress, you'll get database connection errors.

-#Go Live!
+>Note that this step only needs to be done on the initial site setup and thereafter only when there are changes to the live site's configuration (ie, database password change)

+###Git push to master

 Once you've run the setup script, your local `home` directory should be checked out to a    `dev` branch.
 To go live, you need to fetch the branches from the remote live git repo, merge your dev branch into it, and then push the live branch back to the remote.